 Verona

 Spend the afternoon strolling through the streets of Verona.
-For a full list of things to do, check out our Guide to Verona, but the top sights include Piazza Bra, the Verona Arena, Ponte Pietra, Torre dei Lamberti, and Juliette’s House.
+For a full list of things to do, check out our guide Things to Do in Verona, but the top sights include Piazza Bra, the Verona Arena, Ponte Pietra, Torre dei Lamberti, and Juliette’s House.
 An afternoon is plenty of time to see these sights.

 Tonight, sleep in Verona.